Ex-coach's Nassar-related conviction will not be reinstated

 DETROIT (AP) — The Michigan Supreme Court turned down an appeal Wednesday and won’t reinstate the conviction of a retired Michigan State University gymnastics coach who was accused of lying to investigators about campus sports doctor Larry Nassar.

-The state attorney general’s office had widen its investigation beyond Nassar, who pleaded guilty to sexually abusing athletes, mostly female gymnasts.
-But prosecutors now have lost two high-profile cases.

 Kathie Klages was sentenced to 90 days in jail in 2020 on charges of lying to police.
-But the Michigan Court of Appeals in December threw out her conviction and said her statements in a 2018 interview were not crucial.
+But the Michigan Court of Appeals in December threw out her conviction and said her statements in a 2018 interview were “inconsequential, rather than material.”

-Authorities said they were investigating how the university years earlier had responded to allegations about Nassar.
+Nassar was already in prison at the time, though authorities said they were investigating how the university years earlier had responded to allegations about him.

 The state Supreme Court, in a one-sentence order, said it was not persuaded to intervene in the Klages case.

-Two women testified at her trial that in 1997, while attending a youth camp, they told Klages that Nassar had sexually abused them, long before he was publicly accused by others in 2016.
+Two women testified at trial that in 1997, while attending a youth gymnastics camp, they told Klages that Nassar had sexually abused them, long before the scandal erupted with extraordinary allegations by others in 2016.

-Klages insisted she could not remember a conversation with either girl two decades later.
+Klages insisted she was innocent and could not remember a conversation with either girl, especially two decades later.
 She was the Michigan State women’s gymnastics coach for 27 years before suddenly retiring in 2017.

+State prosecutors never presented evidence that anyone “got away” with a crime due to any alleged cover-up by Klages, the appeals court said in 2021, adding in a footnote that authorities seemed to be on a “roving inquiry” to embarrass Michigan State.

+Attorney General Dana Nessel warned that the Supreme Court’s refusal to step in means a “dangerous precedent” by the appeals court could affect how police conduct other investigations in the state.

 Nassar was a team doctor for Michigan State and Olympic women gymnasts.
 He was sentenced to 40 to 175 years in prison after hundreds of women and girls accused him of decades of molestation under the guise of medical treatment.